How to Swaddle With Arms Out: Everything You Need to Know

 Table of contents

-Have you ever put your baby to sleep all snug and swaddled like a little burrito only to wake to them having broken free, flailing their little arms and all?
-Or maybe you're ready to give up trying to fight your baby into a traditional swaddle wrap.
-However, you're not prepared to give up swaddling altogether—after all, swaddling is known to soothe newborns and promote better sleep ( 1 ).
+Have you ever put your baby to sleep all snug and swaddled like a little burrito, only to wake up to them having broken free and flailing their little arms?
+Or maybe you’re ready to stop fighting your baby into a traditional wrap, but you’re not prepared to give up swaddling altogether.
+Swaddling can be soothing for newborns, and many parents love that it helps baby feel calm and secure while keeping the sleep space free of loose blankets (1).

-Keep reading for a step-by-step guide for when, why, and how to swaddle with arms out.
+Keep reading for a step-by-step guide on when, why, and how to swaddle with arms out, plus how to know when it’s time to move on from swaddling completely.

-As with traditional swaddling methods, swaddling a baby with their arms out is generally regarded as safe until they begin showing signs of rolling, which typically occurs around 16 weeks old.
+As with traditional swaddling methods, swaddling a baby with their arms out is generally regarded as safe until they begin showing signs of rolling, which typically occurs around 3–4 months, sometimes earlier.
 Until then, it’s extremely important to follow general safe swaddling best practices:

 Choose the Right Blanket: Use a swaddle blanket made from lightweight and breathable fabric

-Wrap Snugly : Wrap snugly around the arms to provide soothing comfort and prevent the wrap coming undone
+Wrap Snugly : Wrap snugly around the chest and torso to provide soothing comfort and prevent the wrap coming undone

 Minimize Suffocation Risk: Keep the blanket below the chin to avoid covering the baby’s airways